Background

 It’s worth noting that the Supreme Court currently emphasizes that the interpretation of Article 142 must be read in conjunction with Article 2(4), which applies the Bankruptcy Law only to licensed civil enterprises and excludes shareholders in corporations protected by limited liability restrictions.

 This text is for informational purposes only and is not intended to be construed as legal advice.
 Before taking or abstaining from any action based on the contents of this publication, you should get professional legal counsel.
-Don't hesitate to contact our best bankruptcy lawyers for more information on bankruptcy law and its related amendments.
+Don’t hesitate to contact our lawyers in Dubai for more information on bankruptcy law and its related amendments.